imalikov/pine_script_docs/source/faq/Techniques.rst

 The key to this technique is declaring a variable using the `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ keyword.
 While there are other ways to accomplish our task in Pine Script™, this is the simplest.
 When you declare a variable using the `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ keyword, the variable is initialized only once at bar_index zero, rather than on each bar.
-This has the effect of preserving the variable’s value without the explicit re-assignement that was required in earlier versions of Pine Script™ where you would see code like this:
+This has the effect of preserving the variable’s value without the explicit re-assignment that was required in earlier versions of Pine Script™ where you would see code like this:

 ::